PlanetEarth3DDesign/Project-Password/README.md

 Feel free to customize the script variables and paths according to your specific requirements.

-Certainly!
-Here's an example of a more detailed disclaimer:
 Disclaimer

 Important: This software is intended for educational and development purposes only.